Scaatis/AgeOfSail/README.md

     }
 Announces that a ship has fired cannons.
 It also announces your failure to comprehend nautical directions to the world at large.

+    { "type":"hit",
+      "id":68,
+      "shooter":77,
+      "damage":8,
+      "hp":24
+    }
+Announces that a player has hit another player with cannons, how much damage was done and how many hit points the defender has remaining.
+(2)

     { "type":"report",
       "ships": [
         { "id":77